dryeo/dooble/README-os2.txt

 Installing Dooble
 -----------------

-Installation of the browser can only be done in the RPM/YUM environment.
+Installation of the browser is best done in the RPM/YUM environment.
 The easiest way is to use the graphical front-end for RPM/YUM called Arca Noae Package Manager (ANPM).
+Sometimes there will also be zips published.

 In ArcaOS the ANPM program is installed by default and can be found in the
 folder: Computer -> System Setup -> Arca Noae Package Manager.
 If you do not